 The starting point of our analysis is the Green function solution for the acoustic pressure due to an arbitrary unsteady velocity field distributed over a stationary rigid surface S. We assume that the pressure radiated into the pipe is due to the fluctuating mass flux at the leak orifice.
 We further assume that quadrupole source due to Reynold stresses uiuj and fluctuating forces pij acting on the duct walls can be neglected.
-In this case the linearised solution for the time varying acoustic pressure is of the form,
+In this case the linearised solution for the time varying acoustic pressure at any observer location x=(x1,x2, x3) is of the form,

-where and nj is the jth component of the unit vector normal to the surface.
-Noting that nj = n2 in the direction normal to the pipe wall and taking the Fourier Transform to obtain the pressure frequency spectrum and , the expression for the acoustic pressure Power Spectral density is of the form,
+where and nj is the jth component of the unit vector normal to the surface and where the coordinate system, where y=(y1,y2, y3) refers to the coordinates of the source location, as shown in figure 1.
+Noting that nj = n2 in the direction normal to the pipe wall and taking the Fourier Transform to obtain the pressure frequency spectrum and , the expression for the acoustic pressure Power Spectral density (PSD) is of the form,

-where is the cross spectral density of the turbulence velocity u normal to the duct wall,
+where is the cross spectral density of the turbulence velocity normal to the duct wall,